‘Movement Analysis & Education Strategies Course – for the Treatment of Children with Cerebral Palsy and similar neuro-developmental conditions’

 Each week is 5 Days, Monday to Friday.

-The period between Parts 1 and 2 is to ensure participants put into practice the knowledge and skills gained in Part 1, before returning for Part 2.
+It is very helpful for Participants’ learning to plan and make arrangements to use the period between Part 1 and Part 2 to put into practice the knowledge and skills gained in Part 1, before returning for Part 2.

 5% Discount per person for any two or more work colleagues that register together.

-Late Registration full amount is due by: 5 September 2020
+Late/Regular Registration full amount is due by 5 September 2022

 Jean-Pierre Maes MCSP, Consultant Neuro-Developmental Physiotherapist